-In fact, in Singapore, our research has shown an increase in screen time of almost 20% for both children and adults during the pandemic!
+In Singapore, research has shown an almost 20% increase in screen time for both children and adults during the pandemic!
 This is particularly worrying given that research has found that even 2-year olds are already spending at least 2 hours in front of screens, with screen time increasing to more than 7 hours in teenagers.

-Just how bad is excessive screen time for our little ones?
+Just how bad is too much screen time for our little ones?

 Screen time affects our children’s still-developing eyes in many ways.

 Near-work was known to be one of the most important risk factors for the onset and progression of myopia even before the smart device revolution!
 For instance, behaviours like more time spent reading, poor reading posture, and a closer viewing distance has been found to be particularly problematic.
-Adding to the problem is that more time on near-work is linked to less time outdoors, which is another risk factor of myopia.
+More time on near-work adds to the problem.
+This means less time outdoors.
+This is another risk factor of myopia.

-Screen-based activities is a new form of near-work, and children who use devices tend to do so indoors for long uninterrupted periods with poor posture and at viewing distances closer than conventional books.
+Screen-based activities are a new form of near-work.
+Children who use devices tend to do so indoors for long uninterrupted periods with poor posture and at viewing distances closer than conventional books.

-Without early intervention, especially when it comes to our children’s device habits, myopia can lead to sight-threatening high myopia and even blindness in some cases.
+Without early intervention, myopia can lead to sight-threatening high myopia and even blindness in some cases.

 For adults and children alike, excessive screen time is also associated with digital eye strain (DES), which is a group of eye-related problems resulting from prolonged screen time.

-In fact, research from South Korea has found that children who spend three or more hours on screens each day have a 13-fold greater risk of developing DES.
-The symptoms of DES include eye irritation, burning, dryness, redness, sensitivity to light and a loss of the eye’s ability to focus correctly, resulting in blurred vision and headaches, sometimes mimicking that of a migraine.
+Research from South Korea found that children who spend 3 or more hours on screens each day have a 13-fold greater risk of developing DES.
+Symptoms include eye irritation, burning, dryness, redness, sensitivity to light, and a loss of the eye’s ability to focus correctly.
+This results in blurred vision and headaches, sometimes mimicking that of a migraine.

-‘Smartphone thumb’ on the other hand is a type of tendinitis caused by the repetitive motion of typing on a flat smartphone screen, which affects the wrist joint and causes pain around the thumb.
+‘Smartphone thumb’ on the other hand is a type of tendinitis.
+The repetitive motion of typing on a flat smartphone screen is the culprit.
+It affects the wrist joint and causes pain around the thumb.

 Nipping it in the bud

-“The childhood shows the man as morning shows the day”– John Milton
+“The childhood shows the man as morning shows the day”

 We couldn’t have said it better.
 Given the collateral damage that our children are susceptible to, addressing their unhealthy relationship with technology early on is essential.
-Educating your child on the importance of a healthy relationship with their devices is an important step in setting them up for a lifetime of healthy eyes!
+Educating your child on the importance of a healthy relationship with their devices contributes towards a lifetime of healthy eyes!